gofynd/payment-extension-boilerplate/README.md

 },
 ```

-8. 🖥️ Also update MongoDB and Redis Environment Variables according to your machine.
+7. 🖥️ Also update MongoDB Environment Variables according to your machine.

-9. **🔒 Secure Tunnel Setup.**
+8. **🔒 Secure Tunnel Setup.**

    Install ngrok or a similar cross-platform application to create secure tunnels, enabling your locally hosted web server to be accessible over the internet.